petyapetr/slaaava.com/content/writing/this-website.md

 This approach lead increases amount of manual work.
 However, it also relief you burden of learning tool specific quirks.
 Then coming back to a codebase after a break, you could just read the existing examples and make changes, instead of going back to the docs.

-The script I wrote is a trivial 100 lines of js.
-It has just a couple of dependencies for parsing the markdown, and rendering templates with jinja/nunjucks (let's stick with one html templating language across the ecosystem, for every ones’ sake).
+The script I wrote is a trivial [100 lines](https://github.com/petyapetr/slaaava.com/blob/main/utils.js) of js.
+It has just a couple of dependencies for parsing markdown, and rendering templates with jinja/nunjucks (let's stick with one html templating language across the ecosystem, for every ones’ sake).
 I define end points, as if I was doing it on the server.
 Write templates to render content to.
 Run a script, which turns those end points to html pages.

 My script doesn't cover edge cases, it doesn't optimize bundle size, neither it has internationalization or rss feed; but I don't need any of that at the moment.
 There are no incremental rebuilds, site is build from a ground up, but it literally takes milliseconds.